madiana93678/Barrier-Option-Pricing-MC/README.md

 - **NumPy**: For efficient numerical computations.
 - **SciPy**: For statistical functions (e.g., normal distribution).
 - **Matplotlib**: For plotting and visualization of results.
-- **Pandas** (optional): For data manipulation (if applicable).

 ## Future Improvements
 - **Transaction Costs**: Introduce a cost for each trade to make the hedging strategies more realistic.
 - **Stochastic Volatility**: Implement models such as the **Heston model** to account for volatility changes over time.
 - **Advanced Hedging Techniques**: Explore the use of **Gamma** and **Vega** for more advanced hedging strategies.

-## Hedging Strategies

-### **1. Normal Delta Hedging Strategy**
-The **Normal Delta Hedging** strategy is a straightforward approach used to replicate the payoff of an option by adjusting the portfolio's delta at each time step.
-In this strategy:
-- **Delta** is calculated using the **Black-Scholes** formula, which measures the sensitivity of the option price to changes in the underlying asset price.
-- At each time step, the portfolio is rebalanced by buying or selling the underlying asset in order to maintain a position that matches the delta of the option.
-- **Rebalancing occurs at each time step**, ensuring that the portfolio remains dynamically adjusted according to the option's delta.

-This strategy works well for simpler options, but it may not be optimal in the case of **barrier options** due to the **path-dependence** of such options.
-As the asset price approaches the barrier, the delta can change rapidly, making it harder for the strategy to fully capture the option's behavior.

-### **2. Monte Carlo-based Delta Hedging Strategy**
-The **Monte Carlo-based Delta Hedging Strategy** uses **Monte Carlo simulations** to generate multiple price paths for the underlying asset and dynamically adjust the portfolio in response to those simulated paths.
-In this strategy:
-- The **delta** is calculated for each price path at every time step using the **Black-Scholes formula**, just like the normal strategy.
-- However, instead of rebalancing the portfolio at fixed intervals, this strategy allows for **dynamic rebalancing** based on the evolution of the price paths.
-It can adjust more frequently in areas of high volatility or near the barrier, improving the accuracy of the hedge.
-- **Monte Carlo simulation** is used to account for the uncertainty and randomness in the price paths, ensuring that the hedging strategy adapts to multiple potential future scenarios.

-This strategy is more computationally expensive but provides **better accuracy** by allowing for more flexible and responsive rebalancing.
-It can be particularly useful in hedging **path-dependent options** like **barrier options**, where the payoff is contingent on the underlying asset’s price reaching certain levels (barriers) at any point in time.